wjenh/pidp1-mods/Docs/UsingAM1.md

 Code using banks and cross-bank references must understand the standard PDP-1 extended memory mode access rules.

-The **macro** and **macro1** compilers do not support extended memory, so this will give an error if macro code is being generated.
+The **macro** and **macro1** compilers do not support extended memory, so code using banks will generate code that isn't actually usable, but it will be annotated to show where banks were switched.

 Some useful macros for dealing with cross-bank references are provided in the \<memory.ah\> include file.